21 million women experience hair loss in the United States alone.

 How do you know if you have hair loss?

-We always encourage females to meet with a specialist.
-Sometimes blood work, biopsy’s or other tests are needed in order to accurately diagnose hair loss in females.
+We always encourage women to meet with a specialist.
+Sometimes blood work, Biopsies or other tests are needed in order to accurately diagnose hair loss in females.
 Here are some basic signs that you have hair loss:

 - Increased visibility of the scalp